 Editor’s Note: This blog post was updated on August 10, 2020.

 Over the last couple of months, we observed a new downloader called GuLoader (also known as CloudEyE) that has been actively distributed in 2020.
 In contrast to prototypical downloaders, GuLoader is known to use popular cloud services such as Google Drive, OneDrive and Dropbox to host its encrypted payloads.
-So far we have seen that GuLoader is being used to deliver Formbook, NanoCore, LokiBot and Remcos among others.
+So far, we have seen that GuLoader is being used to deliver Formbook, NanoCore, LokiBot, and Remcos, among others.
 We’ve observed that GuLoader uses a combination of evasion techniques that evade sandboxes and slow down (manual) analysis.

-View the VMRay Analyzer Report for GuLoader
+View the VMRay Platform Report for GuLoader

 Overview and Shellcode